Squadrick/natural-gradients/README.md

 	  # Compute v * s_inv * u_t * b from the left to avoid forming large intermediate matrices.
 	  return tf.matmul(v, tf.matmul(s_inv, tf.matmul(u, tf.reshape(b, [-1, 1]), transpose_a=True)))

 I finally could train the simple one layer network with a learning rate of `1e-1` and batch size of `32`, here's the convergence graph along with vanilla gradients thrown in to show that all the work is worth something.
+As you can see the natural gradient descent(orange) reaches the same loss as conventional gradient descent(blue) is much few iterations.

 ![alt text][naive-plot]